How many ballots are left to be counted?

 OK, so when will we have final, unofficial vote totals?

-State law gives the counties ten calendar days to verify and process the remaining early and provisional ballots.
+State law gives the counties ten calendar days to verify and process the remaining provisional ballots.
 That gives them until the end of Friday, Nov.
 12. A state canvass to certify official election results for federal, statewide and legislative races is scheduled for Nov.
 29.

 What about voters who cast a "conditional provisional" ballot?

 These individuals had insufficient identification when they went to vote at a polling place.
-They have five business days, or until the end of Tuesday, Nov.
-9, to return to their county elections office with proper ID (ie. an Arizona driver’s license, etc.).
+They had five business days, or until the end of Tuesday, Nov.
+9, to return to their county elections office with proper ID (ie. an Arizona driver's license, etc.).

 State law reads as follows: